it-a-me/mcpelauncher-wiki/src/faq/index.md

 on your computer.
 This is accomplished by fixing the incompatibilities between the libc used on Android and the one used on desktop Linux or OS X (Android - Bionic; Linux - glibc).
-This is a simple compatibility layer which doesn\'t impact performance in any significant way; it\'s similar to Wine, but much more lightweight and simple.
+This is a simple compatibility layer which doesn't impact performance in any significant way; it's similar to Wine, but much more lightweight and simple.
 Aditionally, all Android-specific code has been rewritten to run on Linux (AppPlatform, Store, Xbox Live, etc.).